 - A loss or changed sense of smell or taste

-Read the full guidance from the government on staying at home and away from others.
+Read the full guidance from the government on staying alert and safe (social distancing).

 How to stop infection spreading